benjamshu/langdev/jsv/osv/0009/README.md

-#  OLD SEVENSI VIV  #
+#  CLASSICAL SEVENSI VIV  #

 ##  Description:  ##

-OLD SEVENSI VIV is a branch of JASTU-SEVENSI VIV to be used for OLD SEVENSI language generation.
+CLASSICAL SEVENSI VIV is a branch of JASTU-SEVENSI VIV to be used for CLASSICAL SEVENSI language generation.
-Despite its name, it should be considered "PROTO–OLD SEVENSI" and not part of the language proper.
+Despite its name, it should be considered a proto-language and not part of the language proper.